“It’s a way of 'remembering' so that we, as Americans, as African-Americans don't forget how far we have come and,

 to remember that the sacrifices made have strengthened our community so we must never forget his ordeal and the ordeal of so many others; and

 to honor Solomon Northup, and others in the African Diaspora, to celebrate diversity and highlight the Black community of Saratoga Springs, New York.
-By Renee Moore, Founder, Solomon Northup Day – a Celebration of Freedom, 1999 to Present.
+By Renee Moore, Founder/Director, Solomon Northup Day – a Celebration of Freedom, 1999 to Present.
 Saratoga Springs, NY.
 And Plattsburgh, NY firstname.lastname@example.org (518) 596-4329.